Mephi78/obsidian-help-de/de/Lizenzen und Zahlung/Education and non-profit discount.md

 permalink: discounts
 ---
 #TODO
 Obsidian currently offers two types of discounts: education and non-profit.
-They both give you 40% off our add-on services [[Introduction to Obsidian Sync|Obsidian Sync]] and [[Introduction to Obsidian Publish|Obsidian Publish]].
+They both give you 40% off our add-on services [[Obsidian Sync/Einführung|Obsidian Sync]] and [[Obsidian Publish/Einführung|Obsidian Publish]].

 ## How to apply